 The Sai-to Section

-In the Sai-to area there are several more temples to see.
-Two of these temples are joined to each other, these are called Hokke-do and and Jogyo-do but jointly they are known as Ninai-do.
+In the Sai-to area, there are several more temples to see.
+Two of these temples are joined to each other, these are called Hokke-do and Jogyo-do but jointly they are known as Ninai-do.
 This joining of the two temples symbolizes the unity of the teaching carried out within them.

 Enryakuji Visitor Information